-Other information required by this Item may be found in the definitive Proxy Statement for the 2019 Annual Meeting of Shareholders and is incorporated herein by reference.
-The definitive Proxy Statement will be filed with the Commission within 120 days after our fiscal year end of March 31, 2019 (the Proxy Statement).
+Other information required by this Item may be found in the definitive Proxy Statement for the 2021 Annual Meeting of Shareholders and is incorporated herein by reference.

 The Company's code of ethics policy entitled, "Logitech Code of Conduct" covers members of the Company's board of directors, the principal executive officer, principal financial and accounting officer and other executive officers as well as all other employees.